It’s affecting you in so many ways, all of them hard…

-I’ve had years of experience and training (in hospitals, clinics, and a cancer center) with patients and caregivers affected by chronic illness.
-Through those experiences, I have learned much from my colleagues and patients about the chronic uncertainty illness introduces into life – often unexpectedly.
+Our doctors have had years of experience and training (in hospitals, clinics, and cancer centers) with patients and caregivers affected by chronic illness.
+Through those experiences, we have learned much from our colleagues and patients about the chronic uncertainty illness introduces into life – often unexpectedly.

-My passion for helping and caring, compassionate approach coupled with knowledge, understanding, and a desire to learn more are at the core of why and how I can help you.
+Our passion for helping and caring, compassionate approach coupled with knowledge, understanding, and a desire to learn more are at the core of why and how we can help you.